ArchipelagoMW/Archipelago/docs/setup_en.md

 ### Where do I get a config file?

-The Player Settings page on the website allows you to configure your personal settings and export a config file from them: [Wario Land 4 Player Settings Page](/games/Wario%20Land%204/player-settings)
+The Player options page on the website allows you to configure your personal options and export a config file from them: [Wario Land 4 Player options Page](/games/Wario%20Land%204/player-options)

 ### Verifying your config file